 A Guide for Understanding, Supporting, and Affirming LGBTQI2-S Children, Youth, and Families (PDF, 8 pages)

-This guide, written by members of the U.S. Department of Health and Human Services’ Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families, provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are lesbian, gay, bisexual, transgender, questioning, intersex, or two-spirit (LGBTQI2-S) and their families.
+This guide provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are lesbian, gay, bisexual, transgender, questioning, intersex, or two-spirit (LGBTQI2-S) and their families.
 This guide can support efforts to promote full and affirming inclusion of LGBTQI2-S youth and families in communities and provider settings (e.g., child welfare, juvenile justice, mental health, schools).
-The guide’s last page includes a place for organizations to add their endorsement electronically.
+The guide includes a section for organizations to add their endorsement electronically.
 Both the National Association of School Psychologists (NASP) and the National Association of Social Workers (NASW) have endorsed the guide.
-You can access the guide with the NASP and NASW endorsements through the guide link above.

 The Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding

-This comprehensive Institute of Medicine report on LGBT people, commissioned by the National Institutes of Health, concludes that future research and data collection must address LGBT people because the lack of research yields an incomplete picture of the health status and needs of LGBT people.
+This report concludes that future research and data collection must address LGBT individuals because current lack of research yields an incomplete picture of the health status and needs of LGBT people.

 Medline Plus: Gay, Lesbian, and Transgender Health

-This website, managed by the U.S. National Library of Medicine, the U.S. Department of Health and Human Services, and the National Institutes of Health, provides resources and information for the specific health issues related to gay, lesbian, bisexual, and transgender individuals.
+This website provides resources and information for the specific health issues related to gay, lesbian, bisexual, and transgender individuals.

 A Practitioner's Resource Guide: Helping Families to Support Their LGBT Children (PDF, 18 pages)

-This resource from SAMHSA offers information and resources to help practitioners throughout health and social service systems implement best practices in engaging and helping families and caregivers to support their LGBT children.
+This resource offers information and resources to help practitioners throughout health and social service systems implement best practices in engaging and helping families and caregivers to support their LGBT children.

-This manual, prepared for the SAMHSA CSAT, seeks to inform administrators and clinicians about appropriate diagnosis and treatment approaches that will help ensure the development or enhancement of effective LGBT-sensitive programs.
-SAMHSA has also funded the development of a 22-module training curriculum to accompany this publication.
+This manual seeks to inform administrators and clinicians about appropriate diagnosis and treatment approaches that will help the development or enhancement of effective LGBT-sensitive programs.
+A 22-module training curriculum accompanies this publication.

 Recommended Actions to Improve the Health and Well-Being of Lesbian, Gay, Bisexual, and Transgender Communities

-This statement by the Secretary of the U.S. Department of Health and Human Services addresses the work the Department has engaged in and future recommended actions to address and improve the health and well-being of the lesbian, gay, bisexual, and transgender communities.
+This statement addresses recommended actions to address and improve the health and well-being of the lesbian, gay, bisexual, and transgender communities.

 SAMHSA Office of Behavioral Health Equity

-SAMHSA’s website for the Office of Behavioral Health Equity provides a variety of LGBT-focused data and resources on substance abuse and mental health.
+This website provides a variety of LGBT-focused data and resources on substance abuse and mental health.

 Suicide Risk and Prevention for Lesbian, Gay, Bisexual, and Transgender Youth (PDF, 63 pages)

-This report, prepared for the SAMHSA CMHS highlights the higher risk of suicidal behavior among LGBT youth and provides recommendations for youth services (e.g., schools, health practices, suicide prevention programs) and funders to promote the health, safety, and inclusion of LGBT youth.
+This report highlights the higher risk of suicidal behavior among LGBT youth and provides recommendations for youth services (e.g., schools, health practices, suicide prevention programs) and funders to promote the health, safety, and inclusion of LGBT youth.

 Top Health Issues for LGBT Populations Information and Resource Kit (PDF, 100 pages)

-This toolkit, prepared for SAMHSA CSAT, presents an overview of current health issues among LGBT populations.
-Although many challenges exist with regard to the availability of data, this toolkit aims to create awareness among prevention specialists and healthcare providers of the needs, experiences, and health status of LGBT Americans.
+This toolkit presents an overview of current health issues among LGBT populations.
+Although many challenges exist regarding the availability of data, this toolkit aims to create awareness among prevention specialists and healthcare providers of the needs, experiences, and health status of LGBT Americans.

 The Trevor Project